lakshmansundarm/LakshmanSundar/README.md

 ## 🎯 Career Objective

-Aspiring Software Developer seeking opportunities to apply and enhance my skills in Java, Python, Full Stack Development, and Machine Learning while contributing to innovative projects.
+Aspiring Software Developer with a strong interest in Full Stack Development, Java Technologies, and Machine Learning.
+Looking for opportunities to contribute, learn, and build impactful software solutions.

 ---